top of page

 In 2021 Maisie experienced trauma to her neck and since then she has never been the same.

-Maisie tried her best to enjoy life as much as possible and in 2023 we welcomed our daughter into the world, having a newborn was tough but Maisie once again tried her best to push all her symptoms to the side and focus on our little girl.
-We loved going to the park to the farm and going to soft play as a family.
+Maisie tried her best to manage her new normal and move on with her life, and in 2023 we welcomed our daughter into the world.
+Having a newborn was tough but Maisie once again pushed through all her symptoms and focused on our little girl.
+We loved going to the park, to the farm, and to soft play as a family.

 bottom of page